Drag

 At EnduroSat we strongly believe in the endurance of our systems.
-Our mission is to ensure that each platform is capable of not just surviving but thriving in the unforgiving Space environment.
+Our mission is to ensure that each of our platforms will survive the unforgiving Space environment

-Our satellite and modules testing process lies at the core of our commitment to delivering the highest quality and most reliable products to our clients.
-From our initial design verification to the final acceptance testing, we are dedicated to adhering to the strictest international standards in satellite testing.
+Our commitment is to deliver the highest quality and reliability to our customers.
+From our initial design verification to the final acceptance testing, we are dedicated to adhering to the strictest global standards in satellite testing.

-Our qualification process can be categorized into three different segments: Batch Qualification, Satellite Protoflight Qualification, and Radiation Assurance.
-An in-depth description of these processes can be found in the subsections of this space.
+Our qualification process has three different segments: Batch Qualification, Satellite Protoflight Qualification, and Radiation Assurance.

 Qualification Facilities